BackofenLab/StoatyDive/README.md

 ```
 optional arguments:
   -h, --help            show this help message and exit
   -v, --version         show program's version number and exit
   -a *.bed, --input_bed *.bed
                         Path to the peak file in bed6 format.
   -b *.bam/*.bed, --input_bam *.bam/*.bed
                         Path to the read file used for the peak calling in bed
                         or bam format.
   -c *.txt, --chr_file *.txt
                         Path to the chromosome length file.
   -o path/, --output_folder path/
                         Write results to this path.
 [Default: Operating Path]
   -t float, --thresh float
-                      Set a CV threshold to divide the peak profiles into
+                        Set a normalized CV threshold to divide the peak
-                      specific and unspecific.
+                        profiles into more specific (0) and more unspecific
+                        (1).
 [Default: 1.0]
---length_norm         Set length normalization.
-StoatyDive will expand every
-                      peak to the maximal length.
---length_norm_value int
+  --peak_correction     Activate peak correction.
+The peaks are recentered
+                        (shifted) for the correct sumit.
+  --max_translocate     Set this flag if you want to shift the peak profiles
+                        based on the maximum value inside the profile instead
+                        of a Gaussian blur translocation.
-                      Set length normalization value (maximum peak length).
+  --peak_length int     Set maximum peak length for the constant peak length.
   --max_norm_value float
                         Provide a maximum value for CV to make the normalized
                         CV plot more comparable.
   --border_penalty      Adds a penalty for non-centered peaks.
   --scale_max float     Provide a maximum value for the CV plot.
   --maxcl int           Maximal number of clusters of the kmeans clustering of
                         the peak profiles.
 The algorithm will be optimized,
                         i.e., the parameter is just a constraint and not
                         absolute.
 [Default: 15]
+  -k int, --numcl int   You can forcefully set the number of cluster of peak
+                        profiles.
   --sm                  Turn on the peak profile smoothing for the peak
                         profile classification.
 It is recommended to turn it
                         on.
---max_translocate     Set this flag if you want to translocate the peak
-                      profiles based on the maximum value inside the profile
-                      instead of a Gaussian blur translocation.
   --lam float           Parameter for the peak profile classification.
 Set
                         lambda for the smoothing of the peak profiles.
 A
                         higher value (> default) will underfit.
 A lower value
                         (< default) will overfit.
 [Default: 0.3]
   --turn_off_classification
                         Turn off the peak profile classification.
---seed int            Set seed for the optimization scheme.
 ```

 ### Recommendations